Vashiel/repository.adulthideout/README.md

 You are not using original Kodi and/or original AdultHideout.<br />
 Most of the time Kodi bundles or addon bundles are the Problem.

 Just deinstall Kodi and reinstall it from it's original source https://kodi.tv/download and follow the intructions on this Page to install AdultHideot.
 Password gone!

+Q: Can you add site [addSitenamehere] to AdultHideout?<br />
+A: No!
+There are 30 Sites in Adulthideout and little bit of everything for anyone.
+AND it's very hard to keep those sites runnig.
+If we have to remove a Site...maybe.

+Q: Is there a develop version of Adulthideout on github?<br />
+A: No, not really.
+But i upload my beta test Version always to http://ah.net76.net/addons/ with fixes before releasing Adulthideout.

 # Installation for Kodi 16
 1. Download Repo https://github.com/Vashiel/repository.adulthideout/releases/download/Repo/repository.adulthideout-1.0.1.zip